longevityframework/longevity/manual/associations/using-associations.md

 ---

-It's important to take note of the difference between a _compositional_ relationship, in which we nest one entity inside
+It's important to take note of the difference between a _compositional_ relationship, in which we nest one object inside
 another:

 ```scala